jj-y/lumenite/README.md

 ---

-WORK IN PROGRESS
+**WORK IN PROGRESS**

 ## Contribute

+This is a personal project, please accept that the main goal of this project is to make the thing i want and therefore it only has to work for me.
-This is a personal learning project please accept that a contribution is highly unlikly to be read and therefore implemented into the Project.
+Moreover any contribution is highly unlikely to be read and therefore implemented into the Project.

 ## License